700 Naval Air Squadron: Maritime Unmanned Air System (2014-present)

-In August 2024, the squadron began trials on HMS Lancaster with the Peregrine rotary-wing UAV.
+In the beginning of 2023, the Royal Navy chose the Schiebel Camcopter S-100 for use in intelligence-gathering, surveillance, and reconnaissance operations.
+It is designated as "Peregrine" within the Royal Navy, named after HMS Peregrine, which was the former Royal Naval Air Station RNAS Ford.
+In August 2024, the squadron began trials on the Type 23 frigate with the Peregrine rotary-wing unmanned aerial vehicle (UAV).
 The rotary-wing UAV was designed to operate alongside its regular helicopter detachment and provide enhanced surveillance capabilities to the frigate.

-Logistics unmanned aerial vehicles (UAVs) will be facilitating the transfer of supplies between vessels for the CSG25 deployment.
-HMS Prince of Wales will carry a small fleet of Malloy Aeronautics T150 UAVs.
-These will be responsible for transporting lightweight cargo, including engineering parts and personal parcels, between ships, thereby allowing helicopters to focus on more critical missions such as anti-submarine warfare and surface surveillance.
-A total of nine T-150 drones will be managed by 700X Naval Air Squadron.
-A team of twelve personnel will conduct trials of the system at sea.
+Logistics unmanned aerial vehicles (UAVs) facilitated the transfer of supplies between vessels for the Carrier Strike Group 25 (Operation Highmast) deployment.
+HMS Prince of Wales carried a small fleet of Malloy Aeronautics T150 UAVs.
+These were responsible for transporting lightweight cargo, including engineering parts and personal parcels, between ships, thereby allowing helicopters to focus on more critical missions such as anti-submarine warfare and surface surveillance.
+A total of nine T-150 drones were managed by 700X Naval Air Squadron.
+A team of twelve personnel conducted trials of the system at sea.